bevyengine/bevy/docs/profiling.md

 If you also want to include `wgpu` tracing spans when profiling, they are emitted at the `tracing` `info` level so you will need to make sure they are not filtered out by the `LogSettings` resource's `filter` member which defaults to `wgpu=error`.
 You can do this by setting the `RUST_LOG=info` environment variable when running your application.

-You also need to select a `tracing` backend using the following cargo features.
+You also need to select a `tracing` backend using one of the following cargo features.

 **⚠️ Note: for users of span based profilers**